kmonad/kmonad/doc/installation.md

 ## Compilation

+Note that, regardless of which compilation method you choose, `git` needs to be in `$PATH` when compiling kmonad.
+This is because we insert the current commit into the output of `--version` at compile time.

 ### Using `stack`
 The currently recommended, cross-platform solution to compiling KMonad is to use the [stack](https://github.com/commercialhaskell/stack) Haskell project manager.